Stereotypes of Hispanic and Latino Americans in the United States: News and media

 According to several sources, the entertainment industry can be credited with the creation and frequent reinforcement of the stereotypes, but the news is particularly important in the maintenance of these stereotypes.
-Unlike the entertainment and marketing industries, according to several studies, the press produces representations that are based on "reality."
-A 1994 study by Macrea et al., found stereotypes are generalizations that our culture has defined for us, and that using stereotypes is "more efficient."
-Thus, according to Macrea et al., journalists, because of time and space constraints, may be more likely to rely on stereotypic portrayals.
+Unlike the entertainment and marketing industries, according to several studies, the press produces representations that are based on "reality".
+A 1994 study by Macrae et al., found stereotypes are generalizations that our culture has defined for us, and that using stereotypes is "more efficient".
+Thus, according to Macrae et al., journalists, because of time and space constraints, may be more likely to rely on stereotypic portrayals.

 Correa found that both Hispanic Americans have been underrepresented in news media and that their limited portrayal have been depicted as a burden on contemporary American society.
 The 2016 election of President Donald Trump brought the issue to the forefront of American news, and issues relating specifically to immigration perpetuated stereotypes of Hispanic and Latino Americans as criminals.

 Inaccuracies

 Lazy stereotype

-Ethnic-minority students, who are in the lower-income bracket, are more likely to attend schools that are overcrowded, dangerous, and limited in the opportunities offered for advanced coursework with experienced teachers.
+Ethnic-minority students, who are in the lower-income bracket, are more likely to attend schools that are overcrowded, dangerous and limited in the opportunities offered for advanced coursework with experienced teachers.
 Because of the inequalities in education, the graduation rate for Latino students is substantially below the rate for white students.

-Contrary to the belief that Hispanics are "lazy," a study by Andrew J. Fuligni has shown that "students from ethnic minority backgrounds often have higher levels of motivation than their equally achieving peers from European backgrounds....
+Contrary to the belief that Hispanics are "lazy", a study by Andrew J. Fuligni has shown that "students from ethnic minority backgrounds often have higher levels of motivation than their equally achieving peers from "pan-white" backgrounds....
 Latin American and Asian families have significantly higher values of academic success and a stronger belief in the utility of education."
 The high level of motivation comes from Hispanics having a greater sense of obligation to support, assist, and respect the family.

 A common misconception about Latinos and language learning is that not being able to speak English is a sign of unwillingness to learn.
 Some immigrants, from Mexico and other Latin countries, live in the United States for decades without acquiring a basic command of English.
 The primary reason is that it is difficult to learn a second language as an adult.
 Another reason is that finding time to learn a new language while struggling to financially support and spend time with family may be impossible.